alifiaganjaraharja/NYC-TLC/README.md

 - **Yellow Taxi**

-See the result table [here](
+See the result table [here](https://github.com/alifiaganjaraharja/NYC-TLC/blob/main/visualizations/%5BNYC%5D-PopularRoutes-YellowTaxi.pdf)

 The most popular yellow taxi routes are overwhelmingly dominated by trips within and between the Midtown and Downtown Manhattan business districts, with a key link to the Upper East/West Sides.
-In summary, the Yellow Taxi data confirms its role as a high-volume carrier primarily serving the most dense and wealthy commuter routes in the Manhattan
+In summary, the Yellow Taxi data confirms its role as a high-volume carrier primarily serving the most dense and wealthy commuter routes in the Manhattan core, a very different pattern than the FHV and Green Taxi fleets.

+Question 3: Trip Duration Analysis - How do trip duration and distance vary by time of day?